fmach3/llm_shell_access/README.md

 # llm_shell_access
-An experiment to get a LLM to run linux commands through natural language requests
+An experiment to get a LLM to run linux commands upon user request through natural language instructions.